minprog/prog-project/10 Milestones/20 Design Document/10 Design Doc.md

 data is coming from, and how the various parts will work together to form a complete application.

-> It is expected that you separate in your code the user interface from the data management and from complex algorithms whenever possible.
+> It is expected that you separate, in your code, handling of the user interface from data management and from complex algorithms whenever possible.

 Some parts that you may describe here:

-- a diagram of modules or classes that you’ve decided to implement, in appropriate detail
+- a diagram of modules, classes and functions that you’ve decided to implement, in appropriate detail

 - advanced sketches of your UI that clearly explain which features are